 - Find a degree program modality that fits your lifestyle.
 Busy, single parent?
 Invest in an online degree program with the flexibility to help you complete your degree at your convenience and on your schedule.
 Prefer to be around people?
 Then head toward the traditional classroom format for your studies.

 - Look for a program that meets your current needs and future wants.Think about your goals for now—and for later.
 Then look for a degree program that closely aligns with those goals, whether they are career advancement, a financial bump or a complete 180-degree career reversal.

 - Be mindful of your budget.
 If you have lobster tastes but a canned tuna budget, you have a recipe adjustment to make.
 For example, if you want or need to accelerate your degree completion, investigate degree programs that take the most transfer credits or real-world experience into account.
 Consider other budget busters besides money, like time, mental energy and other resources.

 - Begin with the end in mind.
 This old Stephen R. Covey principle applies to recipes as much as it applies to life.
 Every good cook knows to read the entire recipe first.
 Consider your post-graduation dreams and aspirations in the same light, working backwards from where you’d like to be to where you are now.
 Then decide which degree program or programs will take you there.

 Do you want some personalized advice about which degree programs may be best suited for you?
-If so, get in touch with one of our academic advisors.
-They can help you put together a short list of solid choices when it comes to figuring out which college degree program is right for you.
+If so, click the banner below for relaxed (aka "no-pressure") conversation with one of our knowledgeable advisors.
+We're here for just this sort of thing!